BoscoTin/MATH4992-Project/README.md

 ---

 ### Components
-1. Crawler to scrape the raw data from given webpages
+1. Crawler to scrape the raw data from given webpages (90% completed)
-2. Database management system to store the data (divide into several parts to fit different methods)
+2. Database management system to store the data (divide into several parts to fit different methods) (90% completed)
-3. Reducer to work around with the data and calculate the values
+3. Ranker to work around with the data and calculate the values (20% completed)
-4. Retriever to retrieve the values
+4. Retriever to retrieve the values (10% completed)
-5. Interface
+5. Interface (0% completed)
 ---

 ### Schedule